samkennerly/kingofsnake/README.md

 1. Run `./kitchen bake` to build a `kingofsnake:latest` image.
 1. Run `./kitchen freeze` to update `requirements.txt` and rebuild.

-Building a new image can take several minutes.
+Building a new image takes a few minutes.
-Rebuilding is much faster if nothing has changed.
+Rebuilding is much faster unless requirements have changed.

 ### serve Jupyter